tears-mysthrala/PowerShell-profile/README.md

 ## Contributing

-This project uses automated documentation generation.
+This project uses local documentation generation.
 When adding new functions:

 1. Place them in appropriate files under `Core/Utils/`
 2. Add descriptive comments above function definitions
-3. Run the docs generator: `.\tools\generate_function_docs.ps1`
+3. Run the docs generator locally: `.\tools\generate_function_docs.ps1`
+4. Or use the prepare script: `.\tools\prepare-commit.bat`

-The documentation will be automatically updated and committed via GitHub Actions.
+The documentation will be updated locally before you commit and push changes.

 ### Adding New Dependencies